IWhat is HIPAA?

 HIPAA is an abbreviation for the Health Insurance Portability and Accountability Act of 1996, a federal law that regulates the transfer and use of medical data in order to protect the security and privacy of personal information.
 In recent times, as the number of cyberattacks kept increasing the risk of health data breaches, many health providers and insurers had to increase their awareness and compliance with this legislation.

 HIPAA protects the rights of patients by enforcing the limits and rules within medical information can be obtained, shared, and accessed.
 It also requires that all data is handled securely (especially in electronic form) to protect it from prying eyes and malicious uses.

 The HIPAA was adopted by the United States Congress in August 1996, and signed into law by President Bill Clinton.
 It aims to achieve the following:

 - Obliges industry-wide health standards for e-invoicing and other processes involving personal data;

-- Requires protection and privacy when working with protected personal health information.
+- Requires privacy and protection when working with sensitive personal information about a patient’s health;

 Title 1: Health Insurance Portability